-Part III: Pet deposits and fees for elderly/disabled developments.
-This part contains policies for pet deposits and fees that are applicable to elderly/disabled developments.
+Part II: Pet deposits and fees for elderly/disabled developments.
+This part contains pet policies, policies for pet deposits, and fees that are applicable to elderly/disabled developments.

-Part IV: Pet deposits and fees for general occupancy developments.
-This part contains policies for pet deposits and fees that are applicable to general occupancy developments.
+Part III: Pet policies, deposits and fees for general occupancy developments.
+This part contains pet policies, policies for pet deposits, and fees that are applicable to general occupancy developments.

-PART I: ASSISTANCE ANIMALS
+PART I: SERVICE ANIMALS AND ASSISTANCE ANIMALS

-[Section 504; Fair Housing Act (42 U.S.C.); 24 CFR 5.303; 24 CFR 960.705; Notice FHEO 2020-01]
+[Section 504; Fair Housing Act (42 U.S.C.); 24 CFR 5.303; 24 CFR 960.705; Notice FHEO 2013-01]

-This part discusses situations under which permission for an assistance animal, including service and support animals, may be denied, and also establishes standards for the care of assistance animals.
+This part discusses situations under which permission for a service animal or an assistance animal may be denied, and also establishes standards for the care of service and assistance animals.